How to Become an Appraiser in Alaska

 How to become an appraiser in Alaska

-Kickstart your journey as an appraiser by becoming a Trainee.
-This credential lets you assess residential properties under the guidance of a Certified Residential or Certified General Appraiser.
-While supervised experience is required, it also helps you get gain valuable hands-on experience and income as you learn the ropes.
+Begin your journey to becoming an appraiser in Alaska by becoming a Registered Trainee.
+As a Trainee Appraiser, you will learn to assess residential properties under the guidance of a Certified Residential or Certified General Appraiser.
+Supervised experience is not only required, but also helps you gain valuable hands-on experience and learn the ropes of the appraisal profession while also earning an income.

-H2: Required courses to become an Appraiser Trainee in Alaska
+Steps to become a Registered Trainee Appraiser in Alaska

 Online Info